Jessiewilliam/Azubi-Data-Analytics-Project/README.md

 bank-additional-full.csv - The dataset sourced from a Portuguese bank, containing detailed information on client responses to marketing campaigns.

+bank-additional.csv - with 10% of the examples (4119), randomly selected from 1), and 20 inputs.

+bank-full.csv - with all examples and 17 inputs, ordered by date (older version of this dataset with less inputs).

+bank.csv - with 10% of the examples and 17 inputs, randomly selected from 3 (older version of this dataset with less inputs).

+bank-names.txt - files description

 ## 🧠 Project Objectives
 Perform comprehensive exploratory data analysis (EDA).